 You will enjoy sessions focusing on Belonging, Connectedness, Student-Centered Strategies, Work-based Learning, Shaping the Future, and hearing the voices of those who aren’t being heard.
 This conference HIGHLIGHTS the tremendously innovative work happening all across the state.
 Networking is a critical aspect of CCCAOE’s Conferences, and there will be great opportunities built into the schedule to connect with your peers.

-CCCAOE Fall 2023 Conference will foster discovery and problem-solving through idea-sharing and community building.
-Presentations will include panels of presenters, voices of students, and provide practical tools to take back to campuses.
+CCCAOE Fall 2023 Conference aimed to foster discovery and problem-solving through idea-sharing and community building.
+Presentations included panels of presenters, voices of students, and provided practical tools to take back to campuses.

-Join in the energizing opportunity to hear from leaders and peers, who, like you, show up every day in their roles as active leaders.
-Gain knowledge and inspiration that will help you be the best leaders in your classrooms, school districts, and college campuses, whether locally, regionally, statewide, or nationally.
+You joined in the energizing opportunity to hear from leaders and peers, who, like you, show up every day in their roles as active leaders.
+You gained knowledge and inspiration that will help you be the best leaders in your classrooms, school districts, and college campuses, whether locally, regionally, statewide, or nationally.

 Multiple Pre-Conference Sessions, including Perkins